Sulamith Wülfing: Publications

 A few of Wülfing's books were published through Bluestar Communications.
 This publishing company was part of the New Age movement, which was a push for "therapeutic spirituality" in the 1970s.

 During the artist's lifetime, over 200 of her works were published in the form of postcards by the Sulamith Wülfing Verlag.
 A large-format book with forty color plates, The Fantastic Art of Sulamith Wulfing was edited by David Larkin.
 Published in 1977, the book is now out of print.
 During the 1980s, a series of limited edition commemorative plates featuring Wülfing's art were issued.
 Wülfing also created a series of illustrations for Hans Christian Andersen's story The Little Mermaid.

 Early examples of collections of her illustrations include Der Mond ist aufgegangen (The moon has come up) (1933); Christian Morgenstern (1934); Die Truhe (The Chest) (1935); Der Leuchter (The Shining) (1936); Die Schwelle (The Threshold) (1937); and Die kleine Seejungfrau (The Little Mermaid) (1953).

-The Larkin book, plates, and postcards are now collectors' items, as are the original publications.
+The Larkin book, plates, and postcards are now collector's items, as are the original publications.
 However, some items featuring her artwork are still in print: boxed notecard sets, oracle decks, journals, a yearly calendar called Angel Spirits, and a few illustrated books including Nature Spirits and The Little Mermaid.

 The books Angel Oracle and Maidens & Love by Sulamith Wulfing were published by Bluestar Communications.

 Influence on other artists

 Wülfing's work, named Der Kristall (The Crystal), inspired the artwork for the LP Every Good Boy Deserves Favour (1971) by the British band The Moody Blues.

-Singer/songwriter Stevie Nicks has credited Sulamith Wülfing's art with providing the inspiration for many of her songs, as well as the cover of her 1983 album The Wild Heart.
-A concert video screen displayed Sulamith Wülfing art images during Stevie's 2005 Gold Dust tour.
+Singer-songwriter Stevie Nicks has credited Wülfing's art with providing the inspiration for many of her songs, as well as the cover of her 1983 album The Wild Heart.
+During Nicks's 2005 Gold Dust Tour, some of Wülfing's work was displayed on the concert video screen.

 In 1973 Pete Sinfield, former lyricist of progressive rock band King Crimson, used the painting Big Friend on the front cover of his first solo album Still.
 The illustration reflects his interest in the balance between fragility and power, clarity and illusion.

+In 1980, Japanese rock band Novela used one of pictures from her Mermaid for their first LP's cover art.

 Artist & dollmaker Marina Bychkova credits Sulamith Wülfing as her source of inspiration.
 Another artist whose work has been compared to Wulfing's is Feeroozeh Golmohammadi.